What do I mean when I use that term, spiritual counselling?

 What I’m hearing, among other things, is that someone is having a deep and extended experience of not knowing.

-So, together we talk.
+So, together the client and I talk.
 We explore what might be standing in the way of feeling better.
 We explore what might be missing.
-And often, together, we find something.
-Maybe there are a few things that have made someone’s life feel like it’s not what it should be.
-When we find those things, we then talk about how they might be changed so that he or she can create a life closer to what they really want.
-Once that happens, our work together comes to its natural end.
+And often, together, we find that missing something.
+Maybe there are a few.
+When we find them, we then talk about what might be needed so that the client can create a life closer to what they really want.
+That may be all that is needed.
 Task complete.
-All good.

-And then there are others.
-They’re different.
-Things are not so simple.
-For them, though we find stuff that stands in the way and other stuff that is missing, none of it adds up to a neat answer.
+And then there are other situations where things are not so simple.
+The circumstances are more complex.
+On those occasions, though we find stuff that stands in the way and other stuff that is missing, none of it adds up to a neat answer.
 There’s no Aha!-Yes!-that’s-it! sort of experience.
 It appears there’s something else, something more that holds the key to the whole messy business, but right now we have no idea what it is or where to find it even though we’ve learned a lot of important stuff along the way.

 Now, I, too, feel enfolded in a deep sense of not knowing.
 But I’m comfortable with it.
 Not always, but mostly.
 From experience, I know that not-knowing has its own way of developing.
 I need to be patient and listen.